-- Enrollment in technical diploma or associate degree programs that have no waiting period, waiting list, or other restrictions. - Verification of financial resources covering the cost of education. - Completion of all necessary International Student Admission requirements. - If transferring, demonstration of good standing in academics, conduct, and have no debt at the sending institution(s). - Sufficient proficiency in English to enable the student to profit from instruction.
-Evidence of English proficiency may be TOEFL, ACT, or SAT scores.
+- Enrollment in technical diploma or associate degree programs that have no waiting period, waiting list, or other restrictions. - Verification of financial resources covering the cost of education. - Completion of all necessary International Student Admission requirements. - If transferring, demonstration of good standing in academics, conduct, and have no debt at the sending institution(s). - Sufficient proficiency in English to enable the student to benefit from instruction.
+Evidence of English proficiency may be TOEFL or IELTS scores that meet Gateway's minimum requirements.